NMA93/Accessibility-Designer-Guide/docs/Architecture/nested-content.md

 {: .fs-2 .fw-800 .mb-6 }

 ### Do not nest important functions
-If content is nested, it must not be an essential part of the operation of the site.
+If content is nested, it should not be an essential part of the operation of the site.
 The operability of the site must not suffer.
 Otherwise it can be confusing for the users, because they cannot find important functions.

 ![](//placehold.it/800x400)
 Since the CTA button is located inside the accordion, it is easily overlooked.
 Furthermore, for users with Screen Reader, an important function is unnecessarily nested.